-Pyramid Mountain Trail is a 6.6 mile moderately trafficked out and back trail located near Port Angeles, WA that features a lake and is rated as difficult.
+Pyramid Mountain Trail is a 6.6 mile moderately trafficked out and back trail located near Port Angeles, Washington that features a lake and is rated as difficult.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from April until October.

 From Port Angeles, West for 28 miles on US 101 to North Shore Rd.
 Right for 3 miles to trailhead on the left side of the road.

 Great 7 MILE hike we just did it today (10/2/16).
 Made it to the shelter at the top right in time for the rain.
 The first mile or so was very mellow then we hit the first switch back and up up from there.
 Took us just under 2 hrs.
 To make it to the top.
 Worth it!

 This hike was amazing!
 Tough at times, a lot of steep switchbacks.
 There is a slide area that is way harder going in then going out.
 Went up there in the rain and low clouds so it made it a little more challenging.
 Worth the hike!
 Got to the peak and dried out in the small shelter.
 Ran into other hikers seeking refuge, they were very friendly and we all ate lunch together before heading back down.

 fun trail. going across the land slide is a little sketchy. put at the end the views are awesome. trail is longer then posted. due to the land slide and rerouting of part of the trail.

 One of my favorite local trails, want to point out that the Park recently created a new path across the slide area so its much safer to cross.